SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/README.md

 # Mastering Clean Core on SAP BTP: A Hands-On Journey with VIBE Coding & MCP

-In this hands-on exercise, you will learn to develop a full-stack SAP BTP application based on SAP Cloud Application Programming Model (CAP), Fiori-based application , extend it using VIBE codeing and MCP and deploy to BTP.
+In this hands-on exercise, you will learn to develop a full-stack SAP BTP application based on SAP Cloud Application Programming Model (CAP), Fiori-based application , extend it using VIBE coding and MCP and deploy to BTP.

 ## What You Will Build
 - Build an extension app for S/4 HANA Cloud using CAP